-A lack of liquor can do a body good, especially if you’re a woman.
+A lack of liquor can do a body good, especially after a spike in alcohol use since the start of the COVID-19 crisis and especially if you’re a woman.

 What is Dry January?

-It’s not too late to join, but if you’re asking why you should face the world without a sip of wine, beer or spirits for a month (especially during the coldest, darkest, dreariest time of the year), there are some compelling health reasons to do it.
+If you’re asking why you should face the world without a sip of wine, beer or spirits for a month — especially during the coldest, darkest, dreariest time of the year — there are some compelling health reasons to do it.

-“It’s a kind of self-diagnosis of how important alcohol really is to you,” Sharon Wilsnack, an expert on drinking behavior in women and a professor of psychiatry and behavioral science at the University of North Dakota, told TODAY.
+“It’s a kind of self-diagnosis of how important alcohol really is to you,” Sharon Wilsnack, an expert on drinking behavior in women and an adjunct professor of psychology at the University of North Dakota, tells TODAY.com.

 “Can you go a week or can you go a month without any alcohol?
 And if you can’t, why not?
 What is it that’s driving your need for alcohol?”

-It lets people “sample sobriety” without being overwhelmed by the concept of skipping alcohol forever, he noted.
+Dry January lets people “sample sobriety” without being overwhelmed by the concept of skipping alcohol forever, Garbutt notes.

 “Sometimes, within four weeks people will say, ‘I’m sleeping better, and I feel less irritable and less anxious.
 I like this; maybe I’ll just keep this going for a while longer.’”